pablodecm/phd_thesis/src/101_chapter_1.md

 dark matter particle candidates, theoretical considerations regarding the stability of vacuum or aesthetic principles such as naturalness.
-Hence, it is presumed that the Standad Model is an effective theory, able to succesfully describe fundamental processes within a range of energies as an approximation fo more complete unified theory.
+Hence, it is presumed that the Standard Model is an effective theory, able to successfully describe fundamental processes within a range of energies as an approximation fo more complete unified theory.
 For completeness, the main empirical and theoretical concerns are summarised: